Links on SoundGuys may earn us a commission. Learn more.

 Anyone who’s interested in upgrading their current headphones without having it cost an arm and a leg.
 The headphones that appear are all the valedictorians of their classes.
 If you find yourself thinking that you want to further explore and experience what the audio world has to offer, any of these will be an excellent starting point depending on your needs.
 You should check out some of our hot tips as well.

 What’s cool about this variety of headphones is that they represent the next significant step into learning what you favor in a product.
-From soundstage, active noise cancelling, comfort, or whatever else, investing in headphones under $200 weeds out generalities that accompany lower-caliber products.
+From soundstage, active noise canceling, comfort, or whatever else, investing in headphones under $200 weeds out generalities that accompany lower-caliber products.

 Unlike some of our more niche best lists, we’re able to draw upon the full experiences of our entire staff—including some who have moved on—for input in populating our list of candidates.
 This list isn’t simply what one of us likes, it’s an accurate representation of our experiences as an entire staff.
 This is a very crowded segment of headphones, with countless models that are really, really good.
 However, this is what we feel is the best when you consider the diverse needs of many listeners.